Partial and eager loading of app fields

 }

-There are 2 methods of loading app fields:
+There are two methods of loading app fields:

 - Partial loading.